Sharon Stone Goes Topless In Sexy New ‘Vogue’ Photos

-Sharon Stone is proving that she’s still a sex symbol with her latest batch of sexy magazine photos.
+Sharon Stone is proving that she’s still a sex symbol with her latest batch of sizzling magazine photos.

 According to TMZ, the actress recently posed for a set of risque photos for the May issue of Vogue Portugal.
-Stone dons the cover of the magazine, as well as appears in many sexy snapshots inside the pages of the publication.
+Stone dons the cover of the magazine, and also appears in many seductive snapshots inside the pages of the publication.

-In one of the photos, Sharon is see going braless under an extremely low cut body suit.
-Her ample cleavage is on full display, as well as her flat tummy.
+In one of the photos, Sharon is see going braless beneath an extremely low-cut bodysuit.
+Her ample cleavage is on full display, as is her flat tummy.

-Stone dons a pair of fishnet stockings and some black heels as she sits, legs spread and stares into the camera with a sultry look on her face.
+Stone dons a pair of fishnet stockings and some black heels as she sits, legs spread, and stares into the camera lens with a sultry look on her face.

-The actress could be giving a nod to her famous scene in the film Basic Instinct in the photo, which was movie that skyrocketed her to sex symbol status.
+The actress could be giving a nod to her famous scene in the film Basic Instinct, which was the movie that skyrocketed her to sex-symbol status.

-Sharon is seen with her shoulder-length, blonde hair slicked back and sports a full face of makeup in the photo.
+Sharon is seen with her shoulder-length blond hair slicked back, and sports a full face of makeup.
 Her glam look includes darkened eyebrows, thick lashes, and a dramatic lip color.

-The 61-year-old actress also posed for a couple of topless photographs inside the magazine.
-In the first photo she is seen sitting on a couch wearing a pair of high-waisted slacks and heels.
+The 61-year-old actress also posed for a couple of topless photographs that were represented inside the magazine.
+In the first photo, she is seen sitting on a couch, wearing a pair of high-waisted slacks.
+She also sports a pair of heels in this picture.
 Her bare chest is completely exposed as she leans back and stares away from the camera.

-In another topless snapshot, Sharon Stone is seen floating in a swimming pool with only her face and her bare chest above the water, exposing herself yet again for the magazine’s “sex issue.”
+In another topless snapshot, Sharon Stone is seen floating in a swimming pool.
+Only her face and her bare chest are visible above the waterline, exposing herself yet again for the magazine’s “sex issue.”

-During her interview with Vogue, the actress claims that despite her memorable roles, she’s tired of talking about her racy scene in Basic Instinct.
+During her interview with Vogue, the actress claims that — despite her memorable roles — she’s tired of talking about her racy scene in Basic Instinct.

 “I am sick of talking about Basic Instinct.
 I have so many other real accomplishments, it just seems lazy to me.
 There are so many other valuable things to discuss.
 For example: can we all simply choose not to be afraid of this new dictator mentality and remember who we are and why we are here?” she told the magazine.